 Sealing Limestone Surfaces

-It is recommended that you give your limestone floors an average of 24 hours after cleaning them to allow the moisture to evaporate.
-You may choose either a penetrating sealer or a surface sealer.
-A penetrating sealer is also known as an impregnating sealer, and they are the same thing.
+You should give your limestone floors an average of 24 hours after cleaning them to allow the moisture to evaporate.
+Then, you may choose either a penetrating sealer or a surface sealer.
+A penetrating sealer is also known as an impregnating sealer, which is the same thing.

 The benefit of using a penetrating sealer is that it does not affect the appearance of the limestone floor.
 As a result, it is appropriate for sealing polished limestone floors.

 On the other hand, a surface sealant leaves your floor with a slightly darker appearance since it rests on the surface.
-Two layers of penetrating sealer are normally enough.
-This will also depend on the porosity of the surfaces.
+Two layers of penetrating sealer are usually enough.
+This will also depend on the porosity of the characters.

-Nothing is more frustrating when you are a homeowner than discovering dirty marks, scratches, and spills on your beautiful limestone floor.
-As you begin to wonder how you will immediately restore the beautiful finish of your furniture, you do not need to worry about all of that.
+As a homeowner, there is nothing more frustrating than discovering dirty marks, scratches, and spills on your beautiful limestone floor.
+But, as you begin to wonder how you will immediately restore the beautiful finish of your furniture, you do not need to worry about that.

-Our professional cleaning services include cleaning limestone floors, counters, and showers, removing grout from showers, and removing mold and scum.
-We will first conduct an assessment of the problem and then recommend a solution based on the problem.
+Our professional cleaning services include cleaning limestone floors, counters, and showers, removing grout from shower joints, and removing mold and scum.
+We will first assess the problem and then recommend a solution based on the issue.